Dungan Revolt (1862–1877): Gansu

 Zuo's forces consisted of the Hunan, Sichuan, Anhui and Henan Armies, along with thousands of cavalry.
 The Hunan soldiers were expert marksmen and excelled in battlefield maneuvers under the command of Gen. Liu Songshan.
 Western military drill was experimented with, but Zuo decided to abandon it.
 The troops practiced "twice a day for ten days" with their western made guns.

 The Lanzhou Arsenal was established in 1872 by Zuo Zongtang during the revolt and staffed by Cantonese.
 The Cantonese officer in charge of the arsenal was Lai Ch'ang, who was skilled at artillery.
 The facility manufactured "steel rifle-barreled breechloaders" and provided munitions for artillery and guns.

+Jinjibao ( Wuzhong, Ningxia), 1870-1871

 The Muslim Jahriyya leader Ma Hualong controlled a massive Muslim trading network with many traders, having control over trade routes to multiple cities over various kinds of terrain.
 He monopolized trade in the area and used his wealth to purchase guns.
 Zuo Zongtang became suspicious of Ma's intentions, thinking that he wanted to seize control over the whole of Mongolia.

 Liu Songshan died in combat during an offensive against the hundreds of rebel forts protected by difficult terrain.
 Liu Jintang, his nephew, took over his command whereupon a temporary lull in the offensive set in.